brentarias/qhsm/README.md

     // This example assumes that the state-machine will stop itself when it
     // achieves a particular target state or condition. await person.Start();

+The above code assumes the state-machine will instigate the issueing and reeiving of events.
+If the state machine requires an initial event input before reacting, then the code would be as
+follows:

+    var person = new PersonMachine();
+    Task completion = person.Start();
+    person.Dispatch(PersonSignals.Noise);
+    await completion;

 Once the state machine is "Stopped", it can be serialized for persistence and resumed later.
 It can be stopped internaly or externally.
 An example of an internally initiated "Stop" is below.